I have to say I would HIGHLY recommend Findley & Rogers firm ...

 Let Findley & Rogers Help You Vacate Old Convictions

 You don’t have to live with past convictions holding you back.
-The expungement attorneys at Findley & Rogers are ready to help you navigate the legal process of criminal record clearance in Washington.
+The expungement attorneys at Findley & Rogers are ready to help you navigate the legal process of getting a clear criminal record in Washington.

-Review our testimonials page to see what clients around Washington state are saying about our attorneys, and contact us today for a free consultation on how to expunge your record in Washington state.
+Review our testimonials page to see what clients around Washington state are saying about our attorneys.